 You can check out my LinkedIn profile to see what I mean.
-Your branded documents-resume, social media, cover letter, etc.-have got to tell a powerful and compelling story.
+Your branded documents-resume, social media, cover letter, etc.-have got to tell a simple but compelling story.

-It's difficult to write about yourself, I get that.
-I help America's top marketing executives brand... themselves.
+It's difficult to write about yourself.
+I help America's top marketing executives brand themselves.
 Who can you reach out to for help to make sure your branding is on point?
-Are you hiding in the shadows in fear or are you stepping out there and showing the world all the good stuff you're made of?!
+Are you hiding in the shadows in fear, or are you stepping out there and showing the world all the good stuff you're made of?!

-I took this photo during my artsy-fartsy phase while living in lovely Ridgewood, Queens, NY (way before it was hip).
+I took this photo during my artsy-fartsy phase while living in lovely Ridgewood, Queens, NY (before it was hip).
 Zero regrets.